tensorflow/tflite-micro/tensorflow/lite/micro/docs/arm.md

 ## CMSIS-NN optimized library
 Common Microcontroller Software Interface Standard for Neural Networks (CMSIS-NN) is a collection of efficient neural network kernels developed to maximize performance on Cortex-M processors.
-The CMSIS-NN optimized kernel are highly integrated to TFLM.
+The CMSIS-NN optimized kernels are highly integrated to TFLM.
 For more information how to utilize these kernels, see [CMSIS-NN readme](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/kernels/cmsis_nn/README.md).

 ## Arm(R) Ethos(TM)-U microNPU family
-The Ethos-U microNPU (Neural Processing Unit) family consist of [Ethos-U55](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u55) and [Ethos-U65](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u65).
+The Ethos-U microNPU (Neural Processing Unit) family consists of [Ethos-U55](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u55) and [Ethos-U65](https://www.arm.com/products/silicon-ip-cpu/ethos/ethos-u65).
-Ethos-U55 is designed to accelerate ML inference in area-constrained embedded and IoT devices, whereas Ethos-U65 extends its applicability to be used as an Cortex-M subsystem to a larger Arm Cortex-A, Cortex-R and Neoverse-based system.
+Ethos-U55 is designed to accelerate ML inference in area-constrained embedded and IoT devices, whereas Ethos-U65 extends its applicability to be used as a Cortex-M subsystem to a larger Arm Cortex-A, Cortex-R and Neoverse-based system.

 To get started with TFLM and Ethos-U, see the [Ethos-U readme](https://github.com/tensorflow/tflite-micro/tree/main/tensorflow/lite/micro/kernels/ethos_u/README.md).